vezwork/brilliant-light/README.md

 ## Implementation considerations

+- The code was written in TypeScript for the purpose of readability and correctness.
 - The code was written in a functional style, although it is not completely free from side-effects.
 - The code is general enough that it could be extended to create an interactive with different controls to illustrate different aspects of the scenario.